 The first lighthouses had to be looked after 24 hours a day, and the lighthouse keeper had to live close to where he worked.

 Normaly, the lightkeeper used to have his whole family with him; wife, children, housekeepers, cattle and all needed.

-Later, most lighthouses along the Norwegian coast became automated, and the last lighthouse keeper moved out from Runde Lighthouse in 2002.
+Later, most lighthouses along the Norwegian coast became automated, and the last lighthouse keeper moved out from the lighthouse station in 2002.